agiosmeta/agios7/README.md

 </a>

 <p align="center">
- The fastest way to build apps with Next.js and Supabase
+ The fastest way to build apps with Next.js and Supabase OG
 </p>

 <p align="center">